 During the twentieth century, one of the most litigated issues was whether officers needed a warrant to stop and search a car.
-At stake was the very legitimacy of discretion at the heart of police governance.

 This would all soon change when Americans embraced the “horseless carriage.”
 In 1910 the number of registered passenger cars was just under 500,000.
 That figure exploded to over 8 million in 1920 and to nearly 18 million in 1925—a thirty-fivefold increase in fifteen years.
 New regulatory and police practices soon developed to respond to cars’ mass adoption.
 Soon no one could drive without taking a test, applying for a license, registering the car, and buying insurance.
 And that was just the beginning.
 Once a person set out for a drive, speed limits, stoplights, checkpoints, and all the other requirements of the traffic code restricted how one could drive.